jack3898/guides/js-fundamentals-functions/README.md

 })();
 ```

-If we did not first wrap the function in parentheses the JavaScript intepreter would just see your code, which will not work:
+If we did not first wrap the function in parentheses the JavaScript intepreter would just see your code like this, which will not work:

 ```js
 function () {